A stochastic model of discussion: Levy flights, graphs and clusters

 A Levy flight can be simulated in a space of any dimension by drawing isotropically a direction, and a radial part following \refeq{LF}.
 We will mostly focus our attention on dimension 2, since it is the dimension for which the model best describes the data.
 In this case, the probability to return close to a previous point of the walk, which we loosely call the ``return-probability'' is most important.

 The Levy flight trajectory has a fractal dimension $\alpha$ \cite{Seshadri:1982}; the mean density of points within a sphere of radius $R$ localized on one of the point of the flight, varies as $1/R^{2-\alpha}$ \cite{Mandelbrot:1975,Plaszczynski:2022}.
 The process is statistically \textit{self-similar}; loosely speaking the pattern of points ``looks the same'' at any scale.
-A more precise description is given in Appendix \ref{app}.
+A more precise description is given in \ref{app}.
 We will see that, due to this self-similarity, several power-law distributions (scaling relations) emerge.
 An introduction to the (rich) theory of Levy flights is given in \cite{Chechkin:2008}.

 A distinct feature of Levy flights is their clustering properties.
 Several points of the walk end nearby before a long jump triggers the construction of another cluster.
 Because of the absence of scale in \refeq{LF} a nested hierarchy of self-similar clusters is created \cite{Hughes:1981}.

-To study the clusters' properties we introduce explicitly a \textit{scale} $s$ and build a geometric graph, i.e. join the points of the walk to form edges if their distance is below a fixed value $s$.
-This leads to a family of graphs $\lgg{\alpha}{s}$, called ``Levy Geometric Graphs'' which were studied in \cite{Plaszczynski:2022}.
-They consists in a set of connected-components that we call (Levy) ``clusters''.
+To study quantitatively the clusters' properties we need however to apply some scale.
+This can be performed by joining pairs of points which are below some distance $s$ to form the edges of a geometric graph.
+The effect of applying explicitly a scale onto a scale-free process was studied in \cite{Plaszczynski:2022} and lead to a family of graphs $\lgg{\alpha}{s}$, called ``Levy Geometric Graphs''.
+They consist in a set of connected-components that we call (Levy) ``clusters''.
 An example is show in \Fig{levy}.
 Although not (yet) justified, it was noticed that the mean number of clusters for a Levy graph of size $N$ scales as

-where $A_c\to1,~\alpha_c\to\alpha$ in a large dimension space.
-Those parameters are obtained from simulations in low dimensions and given in \Sup{S3}.
+where $A_c\to1,~\alpha_c\to\alpha$ in a large dimension space, and are obtained from numerical simulations otherwise (\Sup{S2}).